Scottish public spending deficit falls to £23.7bn

 Scottish government statistics showed that total public spending dropped to £97.5bn.

-Income from taxes stood at £73.8bn, leaving a gap between spending and revenue equating to 12.3% of Scotland's GDP.
+Income from taxes rose by £11bn to £73.8bn, leaving a gap between spending and revenue equating to 12.3% of Scotland's GDP.

 The deficit for the UK as a whole over the same period was 6.1% of GDP.